Table of Contents

 - Red Potato Pepper & Onion Hash with House Salad

 These are just a few ideas for potential meals you can build from the few vegan items available at IHOP.
 Feel free to create any meal you want.
+For example, you can order spinach and mushroom omelets without cheese and egg.
+Maybe the staff will look at you a little bit weird, but in return, you will get delicious roasted vegetables for even lunch.
+You can even order some avocado next to it.

 Frequently Asked Questions